rocket-science-core/core/docs/event-client/overview.md

 - `on: (type: EventType, listener: (event: Listeners[EventType]) => void, schema?: ZodSchema<unknown>, options?: AddEventListenerOptions): void`
   - Listen for an event.
 The event listener will be added to the `window` by calling `window.addEventListener`.
   - If `schema` is provided for payload, it will be parsed when the event executes.
+The `safeParse` method is used, any errors due to parsing are attached to the event object `event.error`.
 - `remove: (type: keyof Listeners)`
   - Event will be removed from `window`.
 - `emit: (type: EventType, ctx: Emitters[EventType]["detail"]): void`